-UK court cases and also the European Convention on Human Rights could help to counter any argument that one has to use friends and family to help.
-It can also help in arguing for a solution consistent with one’s personal autonomy.
+UK court cases and also the European Convention on Human Rights could help to counter any argument that one has to use friends and family to help access services.
+The Convention can also help in arguing for a solution consistent with one’s personal autonomy.

 Offering an alternative to the telephone

 Say a service provider argues that it is not a reasonable adjustment to offer someone who stammers an alternative to contacting them by telephone – or some other adjustment related to a phone call – on the ground that the person is not at a substantial (ie more than minor or trivial) disadvantage because they can just get a friend or family member to phone for them.
 Or the provider might argue the adjustment is not “reasonable” because someone else could phone for them.

 Example: A bank insists on sorting out an issue by phone despite a person’s stammer.
 Particularly where an issue is complicated, or there is a lot of information to be communicated, the person may find this very difficult and it may simply impracticable.
 Say the bank argues it does not have to make alternative arrangments available (eg online secure messaging or face-to-face) because the person could have a family member or friend phone on their behalf.